nakulmitra/java-tutorial/control-flow-statements/loops/for-loop/ForLoopTheory.md

 # For Loops in Java
 A for loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
-It is particularly useful when you know in advance how many times you want to execute a statement or a block of statements.
+It is particularly useful when we know in advance how many times we want to execute a statement or a block of statements.

 [![](https://markdown-videos-api.jorgenkh.no/youtube/oV7o5pzw4Zw)](https://youtu.be/oV7o5pzw4Zw)